 - No grant funds may be obligated toward the funded project until a contract between your organization and the Commission has been executed and approved by all parties, and in the case of organizational grantees, Title VI training certification has been submitted and approved for the appropriate fiscal year.

 Organizations (not individuals or public schools) that receive grant funding from the TN Arts Commission must complete Title VI training certification in the Online Grants System for the appropriate fiscal year before payment will be distributed.
 If your agency has already completed the training in the TN Arts Commission’s online grant system for the appropriate fiscal year, it is not necessary to repeat the training.
 See Title VI Training Certification here.
 Failure to complete this training may result in the cancellation of your grant.

 Rolling Grants are reimbursement grants.
 To request funds, grant recipients must fill out the Rolling Grant Evaluation Form in the online grants system.
 This should occur after the project/activity is complete, but NO LATER than 30 days after your project end date or June 15, whichever comes first.

-If the grant recipient is an organization (not an individual or public school)please complete Title VI training certification in the Online Grants System.
+If the grant recipient is an organization (not an individual or public school)please complete Title VI training certification in the Online Grants System (see above).
 The TN Arts Commission will not remit payment until the organization has completed the Title VI training.
 Failure to do so could result in the cancellation of your grant.
 If your agency has already completed the training in the TN Arts Commission’s online grant system for the current fiscal year, it is not necessary to repeat the training.
 See Title VI Training Certification here.

 You will find the Rolling Grant Evaluation Form in the Grants Management – Reports Due link in the left-hand menu of the Online Grants System.